PaulTreanor/paultreanor.com/pages/next-step.md

-I'll try my best to build in public and share what I learn, and I'll be active here and also on [Twitter](https://twitter.com/paultreanordev) if you want to keep up to date with what I'm working on.
+I'll try my best to build in public and share what I learn, and I'll be active on my blog ([here's my RSS](https://paultreanor.com/rss.xml)) and also on [Twitter](https://twitter.com/paultreanordev) if you want to keep up to date with what I'm working on.